Image Credits: Flipser/shutterstock.com

 Basic Functionality of the VSS

-The top of the VSS senses the output of the transmission, whereas the opposite side of the VSS is connected to a rotating magnet, which generates a voltage that is then transmitted to a computational device that calculates the speed proportional to the moving vehicle.
-During motion of a vehicle, the VSS will generate four pulses in response to one rotation of the magnet.
-Figure 1 demonstrates the basic mechanisms to a VSS.
+The top of the VSS senses the output of the transmission.
+Its opposite side is connected to a rotating magnet, which generates a voltage.
+This voltage is then transmitted to a computational device that calculates the speed proportional to the moving vehicle.
+During a vehicle's movement, the VSS will generate four pulses in response to one rotation of the magnet.
+Figure 1 demonstrates the basic mechanisms of a VSS.

 Figure 1.
-A typical vehicle control sensor.
+A typical vehicle control sensor

 Types of VSS